-Fertility and Sterility® Vol. 107, No. 2, February 2017 0015-0282/\$36.00 Copyright ©2016 American Society for Reproductive Medicine, Published by Elsevier Inc. http://dx.doi.org/10.1016/j.fertnstert.2016.10.023 family's origins easier, because children have the option at adulthood to seek information about questions their parents cannot answer.
+Fertility and Sterility® Vol. ■, No. ■, ■ 2016 0015-0282/\$36.00 Copyright ©2016 American Society for Reproductive Medicine, Published by Elsevier Inc. http://dx.doi.org/10.1016/j.fertnstert.2016.10.023 information about questions their parents cannot answer.
 It also spares DI individuals the frustration of never being able to know more about the donor (e.g., Refs.
 [6-11]).
 The connection also appears elsewhere.
 In the Netherlands, Brewaeys et al. (12) found that when offered a choice of donor types, heterosexual couples who planned to tell their child chose open-identity donors 93% of the time, whereas those who did not plan to disclose chose these donors only 17% of the time (see also Ref.
 4).
 In Sweden, Leeb-Lundberg et al. (13) found that most parents who had disclosed or planned to would have chosen an open-identity sperm donor if they had that choice.